 While we do everything we can to assist students with financial need, it is important to remember that, at Albion, we believe the primary responsibility for financing your education lies with you and your family.
 In awarding need-based aid, the College requires that each student and his/her parent(s) contribute funds toward the cost of the education.

 Information about loans, scholarships and work opportunities may be secured by contacting Albion's Financial Aid Office.
-Because the amount of aid is limited, entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA as soon after January 1 of their senior year as possible.
+Because the amount of aid is limited, entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA by February 1 of their senior year.
 Awards are made in the order that FAFSA information is received.
 The deadline for the State of Michigan scholarship/grant program is March 1.
 For maximum consideration, Albion academic scholarship applications must be received by February 1.

 You must reapply annually for need-based financial aid.
-All enrolled students receiving aid automatically receive renewal information in early December.
 Based on available funding, aid usually continues at the same level each year, unless there is a change in your financial situation.

 A full-time student is one who is enrolled for at least 3.0 units each semester.
 A half-time student is one who is enrolled for at least 1.5 units per semester.
 Students carrying fewer than 1.5 units will be considered a quarter-time student.
 Semesters in which the student is enrolled exclusively for a one-unit internship, or summer semesters in which the student is enrolled for one unit, do not count toward the maximum semester limitation as indicated above.
 Other part-time semesters will be equated to full-time semesters.
 Students planning to enroll part-time should notify the Financial Aid Office.